oat-sa/generis-auth-ldap/README.md

         );
     ),

-This would use the value of the LDAP attribute 'username' as label for the user.
+This would use the value of the LDAP attribute 'username' as label (RDFS_LABEL) for the user, overriding the default rule to use 'displayName'.

 ------------------------------